 They also get moisture from the vegetation itself.
-Plants store water internally and this water is taken in along with the plant matter when the beardie eats it.
+Plants store water internally, and this water is taken in along with the plant matter when the beardie eats it.

 Even though they are from an arid climate, it does occasionally rain in their natural habitat.
 Mostly in the spring.
-Beardie’s heads are shaped in a way that falling rain is funneled towards their mouths.
+Beardie’s heads are shaped in a way that falling rain is funneled toward their mouths.
 This allows them to easily drink the rain that falls on their heads.

 Lastly, they drink from natural water sources.
 Puddles left behind by the rain, local streams, and watering holes are all common places for beardies to forage for water.